munozmaria/marvel-frontend/README.md

 ## Installation

-To run the Vinted App on your local machine, follow these steps:
+To run the Marvel App on your local machine, follow these steps:

 1. Clone this repository to your computer: